ddrscott/what-the-sql/manuscript/workshop.md

 # Workshop
+SQL (Structured Query Language) is an old language, but it's everywhere and it's not going away anytime soon.
+Feel free to search "Why Learn SQL?" and read until you're convinced.

 This workshop will walk students through the SQL language and how to interact with data in and out of traditional development environments.
 No prior knowledge of SQL is required, through it wouldn't hurt.